What does the aperture setting do on a digital camera

 Another creative effect that can be achieved with aperture settings is the starburst effect.
 By using a small aperture (large f-stop number), photographers can create a starburst or sunburst effect around bright light sources in the frame.
 This effect adds a dramatic and visually appealing element to the image.

-See also How to reduce motion blur on a digital camera
+See also How to take australian passport photos with digital camera

 Aperture Setting Effect